Our Mission

 This worldwide pandemic has proven to be a mass disabling event, but it is also a mass marginalizing event for these underserved communities.
 Our goal, with this film, is to change the narrative around healthcare.
 To push equity forward we must recognize, understand, and claim our failings as they are, and in doing so, commit to reconstructing an equitable system.

-We can raise awareness with Wail of a Tale’s documentary, conceptualized by Marty while working as a COVID investigator in a rural county in Colorado.
-Based on direct experiences she has with individuals suffering from COVID, she exposes health inequity.
+We raise awareness with Wail of a Tale’s documentary, conceptualized by our founder, Marty Pack while working for Public Health in a rural county in Colorado.
+Based on direct experiences she has with individuals suffering from Long COVID, she exposes health inequity.

 Collaborators